-E2.2.36 Install air-side heat recovery for systems using 100% makeup air (e.g., run-around piping or energy exchange wheels).
+E2.2.36 Install air-side heat recovery for systems using 100% makeup air, such as run-around piping or energy exchange wheels.

-E2.2.37 In reheat systems, making adjustments as necessary to minimize reheat energy consumption while maintaining indoor environmental quality.
+E2.2.37 In reheat systems, make adjustments as necessary to minimize reheat energy consumption while maintaining indoor environmental quality.

-E2.2.38 In multiple-zone systems, identify any rogue zones that consistently cause the reset of system level setpoints in order to satisfy that one zone's heating or cooling demands.
+E2.2.38 In multiple-zone systems, identify any rogue zones that consistently cause the reset of system-level set points in order to satisfy that one zone's heating or cooling demands.